 Are you worried about symptoms of high cholesterol?
-You’ll need a blood test to know for sure if your cholesterol levels are too high.
+You’ll need a blood test to know for sure if your have signs of high cholesterol.
 Here’s what you need to know.

 Are there symptoms of high cholesterol?